demiliani/D365BCAdminMCP/README.md

 On first use, a browser window will open for Microsoft Entra ID authentication.
 Sign in with your Business Central administrator account.
 The token is cached for 50 minutes and automatically refreshed.

+If the browser window does not launch automatically, run the MCP tool `force_interactive_auth` (e.g., ask your assistant: "Force interactive login for tenant `00000000-0000-0000-0000-000000000000`").
+This command bypasses cached tokens and immediately opens the Microsoft login dialog for the specified tenant.

 **No additional setup required** - the MCP server handles authentication automatically!

 ## 💡 Usage Examples